sparkfunX/u-blox_ZED-F9P_NEO-D9S_Combo_Breakout/docs/getting_started.md

 </center>

-If you intend to use [u-blox's u-center (GNSS evaluation software for Windows)](https://www.u-blox.com/en/product/u-center) to configure both the ZED-F9P and the NEO-D9S and log data from the ZED-F9P, all you need to get started is a pair of USB cables and a suitable antenna:
+If you intend to use [u-blox's u-center (GNSS evaluation software for Windows)](https://www.u-blox.com/en/product/u-center) to configure both the ZED-F9P and the NEO-D9S and log data from the ZED-F9P, all you need to get started is a pair of USB cables and a suitable antenna. u-blox have written an
+[excellent application note](https://www.u-blox.com/sites/default/files/documents/NEO-D9S_ZED-F9_Config_SPARTN_AppNote_UBX-22008160.pdf) which shows how to configure both modules using u-center.

 <table style="border-style:none">
     <tr>